 Having a personal injury lawyer who understands the motorcycle accident claim process will help you cut through the red tape and get insurance money quicker.
-They’ll also be able to pursue a lawsuit or other legal challenge, should the insurance company persist in refusing your claim.
+They’ll also be able to pursue a lawsuit or other legal challenge, if the insurance company persists in refusing your claim.

 Motorcycle Accident Lawsuit Liability

 Drivers: Drivers have a responsibility to watch out for other motorists, including motorcyclists.
-If they are distracted, inebriated, or fail to comply with traffic regulations, they should be held accountable for their actions.
+If they are distracted, inebriated or fail to comply with traffic regulations, they should be held accountable for their negligence.

 Owners: If the driver does not own the other vehicle, the owner could be held liable for allowing someone else to operate the motor vehicle, especially if they are underage, improperly licensed or have a poor driving record.

-Employers: If the driver was driving for a job (such as a courier or truck driver), the driver’s employer could be held liable for the crash.
+Employers: If the driver was on a job (such as a courier or truck driver), the driver’s employer could be held liable for the crash.

-Automakers/Auto Parts Makers: If a vehicle or vehicle part contains a design flaw, then the manufacturer should be held responsible for making a defective part.
-This is true for the motorcycle as well as any other vehicles involved in the crash.
+Automakers/Auto Parts Makers: If a vehicle or vehicle part contains a design or manufacturing flaw, then the maker is liable for making a defective part.
+This is true for the motorcycle as well as other vehicles involved in the crash.

-Government Departments: If the government agency responsible for maintaining the road failed in its mandate – such as by having inadequate signage, neglecting to fix potholes or other dangerous road conditions, etc. – then a claim could be filed against that department.
+Government Departments: If the government agency responsible for maintaining the road failed in its mandate – such as by having inadequate signage, neglecting to fix potholes or address other dangerous road conditions, etc. – a claim could be filed against that department.

 Filing a Motorcycle Accident Lawsuit

-If you decide to file a lawsuit related to your wreck, you will need to hire an attorney who specializes in motorcycle crashes to file a personal injury or wrongful death lawsuit.
+If you decide to file a lawsuit, you will need to hire an attorney who specializes in motorcycle crashes.
 In addition to doing the initial investigation, a lawyer will work on your behalf to: